F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/timer.rst

 Running the Application
 -----------------------

-To run the example in linuxapp environment:
+To run the example in linux environment:

 .. code-block:: console